Sydney-Informatics-Hub/SIH-Raijin-Trinity/README.md

 ### Overview

 `trinity_phases.sh` runs trinity in 5 phases.
-Each phase is launched as an independant pbs script.
+Each phase is launched as an independent pbs script.
 This enhances compute efficiency by requesting only what is required for each part of the workflow (vanilla trinity requires [different amounts of compute resources throughout the entire workflow](http://trinityrnaseq.github.io/performance/cpu.html))

 1. trinity_1.pbs: This script performs k-mer counting with Jellyfish and is relatively fast.
 Stop before Inchworm step.